Subjective logic: Subjective networks

 The combination of a subjective trust network and a subjective Bayesian network is a subjective network.
-The subjective trust network can be used to obtain from various sources the opinions to be used as input opinions to the subjective Bayesian network, as illustrated in the figure below.
+The subjective trust network can be used to obtain from various sources the opinions to be used as input opinions to the subjective Bayesian network, as illustrated in the figure.

 Traditional Bayesian network typically do not take into account the reliability of the sources.
 In subjective networks, the trust in sources is explicitly taken into account.